Suddhu018/fullTextElasticSearchEngine/README.md

 ---

 # Full-Text Search Engine
+##NOTE: Read the documentation file for complete understanding.
 ## Overview
 This Full-Text Search Engine is designed to efficiently index and search large sets of documents.
 It supports powerful features such as **inverted indexing**, **auto-suggestions**, and **text tokenization** with stemming and stop-word removal.
 By implementing multithreaded document processing, the system is optimized for speed and scalability.